Delicia Cordon Pictures: LeSean McCoy’s Girlfriend Seen Bruised, Bloodied In Pictures Alleging Domestic Abuse

 McCoy has since responded to the “offensive claims” by releasing a brief statement on his Instagram account denying he had committed domestic violence and used illegal substances.

-The Bills organization has yet to release a statement, but according to a tweet made by ESPN‘s Dianna Russini, the team is aware of the situation.
+The Bills’ organization has yet to release a statement, but according to a tweet made by ESPN’s Dianna Russini, the team is aware of the situation.

 The Buffalo Bills are aware of the LeSean McCoy allegations, told it is being looked into per sources